C.J. Abrams Player Props: Nationals vs. Athletics

-The Washington Nationals, including C.J.
-Abrams (batting .279 in his past 10 games, with four doubles, a home run, a walk and three RBI), battle starting pitcher Luis Medina and the Oakland Athletics at Nationals Park, Saturday at 7:05 PM ET.
+The Washington Nationals and C.J.
+Abrams, who went 0-for-4 last time in action, take on Ken Waldichuk and the Oakland Athletics at Nationals Park, Sunday at 1:35 PM ET.

-In his previous game he had a one-hit showing (1-for-4) against the Athletics.
+In his last game he had a hitless showing (0-for-4) against the Athletics.

 C.J.
 Abrams Game Info & Props vs. the Athletics